When the demand for a commodity increases while supply re...

 The equilibrium price will increase until the quantity demanded equals the quantity supplied.
 At this point, the market will be in equilibrium again.

-Which of the following is NOT among the financial institutions in Nigeria? ...
+Which of the following is a disadvantage of sole proprietorship? ...